hvuarn/msc-thesis/code/studentlife_2013/README.md

-# R code – StudentLife 2013: activity data
+# StudentLife 2013

-This folder contains R code for preprocessing and preparing the StudentLife `activity` sensing data for further analysis.
+This folder contains all R scripts for the preprocessing to investiage the relationship between passively sensed behaviors (active minutes, conversation duration, and phone lock duration) and depression (PHQ-9) in the StudentLife 2013 dataset.

 ---